geopm/geopm/service/docs/source/devel.rst

 committing the new file to git, and rerunning the autogen.sh script.
 Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.
-Any new installed files should also be added to specs/geopm.spec.in or service/geopm-service.spec.in.
+Any new installed files should also be added to geopm-runtime.spec.in or service/geopm-service.spec.in.

 Creating Manuals